AdrianSkar/markdown/fcc_guide.md

 ---
-title: Comparison with the Inequality Operator
+title: Comparison with the greater than operator (>)
 ---
-## Comparison with the Inequality Operator
+## Comparison with the greater than operator (>)

 ### Problem explanation:
-· _Add the inequality operator `!=` in the `if` statement so that the function will return "Not equal" when `val` is not equivalent to `99`._
+· _Add the `greater than` operator to the indicated lines so that the return statements make sense._

 #### Hint 1
-The inequality operator (`!=`) will return `true` if the first value is not equal to the second one without taking value type into consideration.
+The greater than operator `(>)` compares both operands using type coercion (converting data types if necessary) and returns `true` if the first one is greater than the second one.
 > _try to solve the problem now_
 >